-Alternatively the method may be used for enhancing a 10 visual appearance of a skin.
+Alternatively, the method may be used for enhancing a 60 visual appearance of a skin.
 Enhancing the visual appearance of the skin may be interpreted as an increase of skin elasticity or collagen and/or elastin production; reduction of adipose cells in number and/or volume, scars, stretch marks, wrinkles or circumferential reduction.
-Enhancing the visual 15 appearance of the skin may result in skin rejuvenation or skin tightening effect, skin laxity may also be reduced.
+Enhancing the visual 65 appearance of the skin may result in skin rejuvenation or skin tightening effect, skin laxity may also be reduced.

 The treatment may be applied to the face of the patient.
-The skin compartments, e.g. elastic fibers such as collagen or elastin may be remodeled and/or a new production of the 20 elastic fibers may be promoted.
+The skin compartments, e.g. elastic fibers such as collagen or elastin may be remodeled and/or a new production of the elastic fibers may be promoted.
 Non-invasive treatment method reduces downtime for recovery comparing to currently used invasive methods.
 Further the method may be comfortable for the patient.

-In general the mechanical treatment may be applied prior, 25 during or after the treatment by magnetic field.
-The blood and/or lymph flow may be increased, metabolism may be improved.
+In general, the mechanical treatment may be applied prior, during or after the treatment by magnetic field.
+The blood and/or lymph flow may be increased, and metabolism may be improved.
 Further collagen and/or elastin production may increase.

-Shock, acoustic and/or ultrasound waves may break large 30 clusters of adipose cells into smaller clusters which may be better metabolized.
+Shock, acoustic and/or ultrasound waves may break large clusters of adipose cells into smaller clusters which may be better metabolized.
 The shock wave may also provide a relaxation effect for the treated body region hence the treated body region may be prepared for the following magnetic treatment.

-Alternatively shock waves may be applied after the magnetic treatment to promote lipolysis and/or adipose cells apoptosis influencing ER stress which may result from the applied magnetic field prior the shock waves application.
+1 to 3 mm.
+Alternatively shock waves may be applied after the mag-The target biological structure such as adipose cells in a 20 netic treatment to promote lipolysis and/or adipose cells apoptosis influencing ER stress which may result from the applied magnetic field prior the shock waves application.

-cation may prepare a metabolism for the treatment by magnetic field.
+Alternatively, the positive and/or negative pressure application may prepare a metabolism for the treatment by magnetic field.

 The ultrasound waves applied prior the magnetic field may cause damages to adipose cells, e.g. a disruption.
-Further the ultrasound waves may heat the adipose cell 45 and/or liquefy the adipose tissue.
+Further the ultrasound waves may heat the adipose cell and/or liquefy the adipose tissue.
 The adipose cells may be metabolized at higher quality by the following magnetic treatment promoting local metabolism, blood and/or lymph flow.
 Further the applied magnetic field may promote a lipolysis by the muscle contraction.